 You already bought the vegetable.
-All it costs is a few tablespoons of water, but if you’re smart about it, you can re-use water you’ve already used for boiling pasta or water that you collected while waiting for the shower to get hot.
+All it costs is a few tablespoons of water – but if you’re smart about it, you can re-use water you’ve already used elsewhere, like from boiling pasta or water that you collected while waiting for the shower to get hot.
 Then it wouldn’t cost you a dime!

 (2) It’ll trim your grocery budget.

-Granted, you won’t get a huge harvest out of any of these items, but it’s still food and every little bit helps.
+Now, you won’t get a huge harvest out of any of these items, but it is still food and every little bit helps.
 Even if it’s a few leaves of lettuce to scoop your tuna salad with, you can regrow food you didn’t have before and won’t have to buy.

 (3) It makes organics more affordable.

 Affording organic food just got easier!
 If you start with organic food, you’ll regrow food that’s organic… so you’ll reap the benefits of organic greens without actually paying for them!

 Do I have to explain further?
 I mean, stick the plant in water and watch it grow.
 Really – it’s that easy!

 I’ve listed below all the vegetables that can legitimately grow in water and water alone.

 Sure, there are plenty more that can START in water and then be transplanted to soil.
 And yes, beans will sprout in water too – but unless the vegetable will grow into more vegetable that can be eaten as-is with only a cup of water, I kept it off this list.